david-yu/leroy-jenkins/README.md

 # leroy-jenkins

 The greatest Jenkins to rule them all!
+In more seriousness, this is a set of instructions to get you started on running Jenkins in a Container and building and deploying applications with Docker DataCenter for Engine 1.13.

 ## Provision node to run Jenkins on